iarna/package-manager-complexity/not-used.md

-So this slide deck is stuff I didn't actually use in the presention.
+So this slide deck is stuff I didn't actually use in the presentation.
 It represents approaches I didn't like as much or discussions of features that weren't as interesting or as focused as I'd like.